-Normal UH-1N cruise altitude and airspeed is 500 ft AGL and 90 kts.
-The Huey can fly as high as 10,000 ft MSL, but this is mainly for parachute drops.
+Normal UH-1N cruise altitude and airspeed is 500 feet AGL and 90 KIAS.
+The Huey can fly as high as 10,000 feet MSL, but this is mainly for parachute drops.

-The 36 RQF has two Low Level Areas (LLA) where pilots fly as low as 50 ft AGL.
+The 36 RQS has two Low Level Areas (LLA) where pilots fly as low as 50 ft.
+AGL.
 These areas are depicted on the following maps by the thick black lines.